Tips for Parents

 Learn About the Process

 Even if you have vivid memories of your own college decisions, realize that the college admission process has changed since you attended.
 Whether or not you attended college, invest some time in learning about today’s college admission process.
-Ask your child’s counselor to recommend helpful resources or contact the UACCH Office of Admissions.
+Ask your child’s advisor to recommend helpful resources or contact the UAHT Enrollment Management Office.

 Discuss Restrictions Up Front